autorope/donkeycar/scripts/ansible/README.md

 - Flash SD-card:
   - RPI: use [Raspberry Pi Imager](https://www.raspberrypi.com/software/) to install [Raspberry Pi OS](https://www.raspberrypi.com/software/operating-systems/)
     - Open "Advanced options" in Raspberry Pi Imager and set
-      - hostname
+      - hostname ; if not set, for first install, use ansible option -e "ansible_host=your_hostname"
       - enable ssh
-      - public key
+      - public key ; if not set, will be done by ansible
-      - set user / password (password will be overriden by ansible)
+      - set user / password (password will be overriden by ansible) ; if not set, ansible will try a default login / password (ie pi/raspberry)
       - configure wireless LAN
 - If not done with Raspberry Pi Imager:
   - Add empty file named `ssh` in boot-partition of the flashed SD-card.
-  - To enable wifi create a file called `wpa_supplicant.conf` in the boot-partition of the flashed SD-card with the following content:
+  - To enable wifi create a file called `wpa_supplicant.conf` in the boot-partition of the flashed SD-card with the following content (multiple networks possible):

 ```conf
 country=FR # Your 2-digit country code